micahwierenga/css-selector-basics/readme.md

 }

 .second {
-  color: red;
+  color: MidnightBlue;
 }

 li {
-  text-align: center
+  text-align: center;
+  font-style: italic;
+  color: Tomato;
 }

 li.why {
   font-family: sans-serif;
+  font-size: 16px;
 }

 li#not {
   font-family: serif;
+  font-size: 36px;
 }
 ```

 Now, all our list items are centered but the top item has a different font than the bottom.
+What styles were inherited?
+What was overwritten?

 <!--9:55 5 minutes -->